artsy/artsy.github.io/_posts/2017-02-05-Front-end-JavaScript-at-Artsy-2017.md

 We can then build on React via React-Native to allow the same style of code to exist inside the mobile sphere, where typically you have had unique languages and tooling.

-React Native is an implementation of React where instead of having React's virutal DOM map to a web page's DOM, it creates a native view hierarchy.
-In the case of iOS that is a `UIView` hierarchy, and in Android, a `View` heirarchy.
+React Native is an implementation of React where instead of having React's virtual DOM map to a web page's DOM, it creates a native view hierarchy.
+In the case of iOS that is a `UIView` hierarchy, and in Android, a `View` hierarchy.

 If you'd like to find out why the iOS team moved to React Native, check our [series of posts on React Native](/series/react-native-at-artsy/).